- None in the top 10, but nine from Northwest get inside Wine Spectator’s top 60

-- Jeff Cox is wine buyer for PCC Natural Markets in the Puget Sound.
+- Jeff Cox is the wine, beer and spirits merchandiser for PCC Community Markets throughout the Puget Sound.

 - Ilene Dudunake owns A New Vintage Wine Shop near Boise, Idaho.
 (Read her profile in the Idaho Statesman.)

-- Chris Horn is the wine director for Seattle-based Heavy Restaurant Group and Purple Café & Wine Bar and co-author of Cook + Cork.
+- Chris Horn is director of liquids at the Heavy Restaurant Group based in Seattle and co-author of Cook + Cork.

-- Ellen Landis is a certified sommelier, wine journalist and renowned international wine judge with offices in St. Petersburg, Fla., and Windsor, Calif.
+- Ellen Landis is a certified sommelier, journalist and renowned international wine judge with offices in St. Petersburg, Fla., and Windsor, Calif.

-- Tim O’Brien is corporate director of beverage for Salty’s Restaurants on Seattle’s Alki Beach, Redondo Beach in Des Moines, Wash., and along Portland’s Marine Drive.
+- Tim O’Brien is the longtime corporate beverage director for Salty’s Restaurants on Seattle’s Alki Beach, Redondo Beach in Des Moines, Wash., and along Portland’s Marine Drive.

-- Katelyn Peil is beverage director of the Seattle-based Heavy Restaurant Group and is based in Kirkland, Wash.
+- Katelyn Peil is beverage director at the Heavy Restaurant Group and is based in Kirkland, Wash.